RubixML/Server/README.md

 ```

 ### RPC Client
-The RPC Client provides methods for querying an [RPC Server](#rpc-server) over HTTP or Secure HTTP (HTTPS).
+The RPC Client provides methods for querying an [HTTP Server](#http-server) using the lightweight RPC API.
 In addition, the RPC client uses a back-pressure mechanism to ensure that clients do not overwhelm the server under heavy load.

 Interfaces: [Client](#clients), [AsyncClient](#async-clients)